Coding-Challenge-2025/RobotDaiChien-BE/README.md

 A similarly named `.txt` file can also be found; this file records the executions of the executables, and errors with it if any (for instance executable not found or execution error).

 To assist you while building the bots, the specific interacting files (`MAP.INP`, `MOVE.OUT`, `STATE.DAT`) for every player on each turn of the matches are also stored.
 You can access them in the folder `Simulator/Match/Players`.
+On how to use them, please refer to the source code in the `Source` folder.

 ## Bug report